Women’s Financial Empowerment podcast series

 00:20:05:08 - 00:20:31:11

 So this is a good opportunity to take stock of all your debts, what asset, what cash you have discussing, what are your financial responsibilities within the relationship.
-And again, let me just reframe that or re-emphasize that point.
+And again, let me just reframe that or re-emphasise that point.
 It's fine to delegate financial tasks, but you must never abdicate.
 You must never stop engaging with the finances.
 So, you know, I love negotiating bills and making sure we've got the best deal.

 00:20:31:14 - 00:20:54:24